neginheidarii/solenery-agent/README.md

 - **Enhanced Error Handling:** Make the app even more user-friendly with detailed, helpful error messages.
 - **UI/UX Enhancements:** We plan to improve the design, making it even more intuitive with features like loading spinners, interactive maps, and more.
 - **Saved Searches:** Add the ability to save your searches and view them later.
+- **Smarter search:** Search by address and adding smarter search ability.
 - **More Data:** Integrate additional APIs for richer property details, including images, pricing trends, and neighborhood insights.
 🌐 Live Deployment
 Excited to see it in action?
-Check out the live version of the app here: [Live Demo](https://your-deployment-url.com).
+Check out the live version of the app here: [Live Demo](https://solenery-agent-ot9v.vercel.app/).
 📜 License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 Thank you for checking out the Property Details App!
 If you have any questions, suggestions, or contributions, feel free to open an issue or submit a pull request.
 Let’s build something great together! 🚀